-Once arriving in Tanzania, students will spend the first half of the term in Dar es Salaam, the capital situated on the east coast of Tanzania.
-With a history of peaceful coexistence and a deep ethos of unity, the students will be warmly received and adopted into their Tanzanian host families.
+Once arriving in Tanzania, students spend the first half of the term in Dar es Salaam, the capital situated on the east coast of Tanzania.
+With a history of peaceful coexistence and a deep ethos of unity, the students are warmly received and adopted into their Tanzanian host families.

-Educational trips will be made to places like Serengeti National Park (where students will look at how communities around the park are affected by wildlife areas and eco-tourism), Bagamoyo (historically one of the most important slaving ports in East Africa) and Zanzibar (the Spice Islands off the east coast with significant trade expertise).
+Educational trips are made to places like Serengeti National Park (where students look at how communities around the park are affected by wildlife areas and eco-tourism), Bagamoyo (historically one of the most important slaving ports in East Africa) and Zanzibar (the Spice Islands off the east coast with significant trade expertise).

-Students will travel to the northwest regions of Tanzania for their second half of the semester.
-The Mara region, one of 26 regions in Tanzania, is where students will be placed.
-The capital of the Mara region is Musoma where there is a strong Mennonite presence due to the existence of Tanzania’s Mennonite Church.
+Students travel to the northwest regions of Tanzania for their second half of the semester.
+The Mara region, one of 26 regions in Tanzania, is where students are placed for their service assignments.
+The capital of the Mara region is Musoma, where there is a strong Mennonite presence due to the existence of Tanzania’s Mennonite Church.

-Many students will be placed with families and in service assignments in rural locations.
+Many students are placed with families and in service assignments in rural locations.
 The assignments include a combination of teaching at elementary and secondary schools, medical assistance, AIDS work, orphanages and agriculture or water development.